icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 forward by a considerable amount.
 This was noted by a lowering of the surface temperature in the region aft of the leading edge.
-The heat distribution had been set previously to produce a constant surface temperature in clear air, and only a change in the boundary- layer characteristics could cause the evident change in heat-transfer coefficient.
-After the flight, a close examination of the leading- edge region of the airfoil revealed small insects stuck to the surface where they had hit during the flight.
+The heat distribution had been set previously to produce a constant surface temperature in clear air, and only a change in the boundary-layer characteristics could cause the evident change in heat-transfer coefficient.
+After the flight, a close examination of the leading-edge region of the airfoil revealed small insects stuck to the surface where they had hit during the flight.
 The surface was wiped clean and during a subsequent flight in clear air it was noted that transition had moved back again, as evidenced by the restoration of